JS1936/PubgAPI-Java/README.md

 This project started because I wanted to know how many bots were in the pubg games I played.
 Upon seeing what the telemetry data looked like, I realized there were a lot of other statistics I could learn about, too.

 ## Functionalities ##
-As of Oct 3, 2022, the Pubg-API-Java project has the following primary functionalities:
+As of October 2022, the Pubg-API-Java project has the following primary functionalities:

 | WHAT      |   HOW   | WHERE |
 |---------- | ------- | ----- |